I Had Glow Skin Clinic Signature Facial And It’s Worth Every Penny

 Step 4: Extraction

-Dawn remarked that it doesn’t seem like she could extract a lot of impurities from my face, but still, I encouraged her to do it.
-She said, “I will try ma’am,” then proceeded to apply gentle pressures with the metal extractor on my pores particularly on my chin, nose, and forehead.
+Dawn remarked that it didn’t seem like she could extract a lot of impurities from my face, but still, I encouraged her to do it.
+She said, “I will try, ma’am,” then proceeded to apply gentle pressure with the metal extractor on my pores, particularly on my chin, nose, and forehead.
 It didn’t hurt at all, which I appreciate as other estheticians seem to enjoy putting great pressure on the skin whenever they do this procedure.

 Step 6: Electro-infusion